multitudes/42-minishell/README.md

 - Tree-walk interpreters
  To run the program, the interpreter traverses the syntax tree one branch and leaf at a time, evaluating each node as it goes.

+## Context free grammar
+The syntax of a programming language is defined by a grammar.
+The syntax of a programming language is a precise description of all its grammatically correct programs.
+Noam Chomsky defined four categories of grammars: regular, context-free, context- sensitive, and unrestricted.

 ## Lexeme
 Our job is to scan through the list of characters and group them together into the smallest sequences that still represent something.
 Each of these blobs of characters is called a lexeme. example of lexeme